 Children’s meals all come with a dixie cup ice-cream.
 I was sorely tempted to order one.

 By the way, the song being played as I ate was ‘How Great Thou Art’.
 It happened to be Sunday, so seemed appropriate, even if it was a co-incidence.
 I love that old hymn.

 UPDATE — I have since tried a chicken and mushroom pie.
 Lovely flaky pastry and good, chunky filling.
-In the true spirit of the Ivanhoe it was completely unadorned! $10 with a pot of tea.
+In the true spirit of the Ivanhoe mine came completely unadorned! $10 with a pot of tea.
 My word that sea salt is a worry though.
 Verging on gourmet!

-Psst….the ladies loo still has galvanized water cisterns and pull chains.
+Psst….the ladies loo still has galvanized cisterns and pull chains.
 They are a great talking point for lunching tourists.